rubentrancoso/mailserver-quicksetup/README.md

 5. Remove hard coded references of id_smtp from scripts

 6. Check why port 80 is not redirecting to ssl on postfixadmin

+7. check that all files are present before start